PyWiFeS/pipeline/docs/source/usage.rst

 - `--skip-done`: Skip already completed steps.
 This will check for the existence of the output files from each step, as well as whether the output files are newer than the input files -- if either part fails, the step will be executed.
 - `--just-calib`: Triggers the data reduction in the absence of on-sky data (both science and calibration).
 It only produces basic calibration files.
 - `--greedy-stds`: Treat observations vaguely near known standard stars as STANDARD frames even if IMAGETYP = 'OBJECT'.
 If this option is not set, only IMAGETYP = 'STANDARD' frames are used as standards.
 - `--extract`: Automatically locate sources in the output datacubes and extract spectra.
-By default, uses the parameters defined in JSON5 file:
+By default, uses the parameters defined in JSON5 file (normally in pip's site-packages/pywifes directory rather than the install directory):

    .. code-block:: bash

-        /.../pipeline/pipeline_params/params_extract.json5
+        /.../pipeline_params/params_extract.json5

 - `--extract-params`: Specify path to alternative JSON or JSON5 file with extraction parameters.